Mosaic Plugin

 The sample_image.dat (legacy sample_image) is a sample image used to determine color model upfront without requiring a full scan.

 By default the sample image file is limited to built-in image formats and color models.
+The old sample image file format that used the javax.media.jai.remote.SerializableRenderedImage class is also blocked by default.
 This restriction may be relaxed using the system property org.geotools.gce.imagemosaic.sampleimage.allowlist:

 • Properties File